See Nutshell in action!

 As a growing business, you probably rely too heavily on spreadsheets and email to lock in all your customer data.
 But is this method really working for you?

-If you are not getting these results from your current system, maybe it’s time for CRM.
-We’ve compiled a list of seven challenges that customer relationship management software can help you overcome.
-Do any of these scenarios sound like you?
+If you are not getting the desired results from your current system, maybe it’s time that your business adopts a CRM.
+We’ve compiled a list of eight challenges that the right customer relationship management software for your business can help you overcome.

 It’s tough to remember every client conversation.
 But a desk covered in sticky note reminders or a corkboard cluttered with business cards isn’t the solution.